Multiple abrupt phase transitions in urban transport congestion: Evidence of Congestion Regimes in Real Cities

+the average distance to the center of the city of these $\lambda$-largest betweenness nodes.
+In the study of the synthetic networks (GT and DT-MST models), we limited the analysis to the largest betweenness node ($\lambda = 1$).
+For the GT-model, its location was exactly calculated analytically.
+In the case of the DT-MST model, the robustness of the results was accomplished by averaging over different realizations of the model, thus ensuring their statistical significance.
+For real urban road networks, the statistical significance is achieved by using $\lambda>1$; in particular, from now on we make use of $\lambda=15$, and leave the study of the dependence on this parameter to the Supplemental Material \cite{SM}.

-Theoretical analysis on GT-model predicts three different regimes delimited by two transitions.
-However, on real cities, these regimes may or may not exist or, alternatively, be different in number.
-To detect them, we use an automated method which statistically identifies change points where the congestion radius significantly changes, either in mean or slope \cite{killick2012optimal}.
-Additionally, we make use of the elbow method (usually applied to k-means clustering algorithm) to choose the optimal number of change points, see Supplemental Sec.~S2.
-Subsequently, these change points define the different congestion regimes.
+The theoretical analysis for the identification of the different congestion regimes, presented in Secs.~\ref{sec:CongestionRegimes} and~\ref{sec:RandomPlanarModels}, is based on the variation of the congestion radius with respect to the patch radius.
+Both network models, GT-model and DT-MST model, show a clear distinction between the different regimes.
+However, real cities present more challenging scenarios where the structural separation between the city center and its periphery may not be as clear.
+To overcome this issue without falling into arbitrary assumptions, we have designed an automated and unsupervised approach to statistically find the congestion regimes in real road networks.
+The method is based on identifying change points where the congestion radius significantly changes, either in mean or slope \cite{killick2012optimal}.
+Additionally, we make use of the elbow method (usually applied to k-means clustering algorithm) to choose the optimal number of change points, see Appendix~\ref{sec:elbow}.
+Subsequently, regions between two consecutive change points will define the congestion regimes.

-We have analyzed the 97~city road networks in \cite{Kirkley2018}, using the data provided by the authors; a detailed description of all these cities can be read in this reference.
-From all of them, 49~networks present detectable regimes with multiple abrupt transitions between them, whereas the rest exhibit softer transitions or other patterns.
+We have applied our analysis to the 97~city road networks in \cite{Kirkley2018}, using the data provided by the authors; a detailed description the data can be read in the reference.
+Overall results show that 52~networks present clear, detectable at naked eye, regimes with abrupt transitions between them, while 45~present detectable regimes with smoother transitions.